thefatbandit/thefatbandit.github.io/content/posts/markdown-sample/index.md

 The singular verb “touts” agrees with the singular subject “the railroad lobby,” but the plural “face” does not agree with the subject.

-> YOUR CHOICE(B) The railroad lobby, in addition to environmental advocates and intercity commuters, touts the proposed cross-country high-speed rail system, colloquially known as a “bullet train,” as the future of transportation but faces an uphill battle against airline companies and automakers, two groups with an outsized influence in Washington.
+> (B) The railroad lobby, in addition to environmental advocates and intercity commuters, touts the proposed cross-country high-speed rail system, colloquially known as a “bullet train,” as the future of transportation but faces an uphill battle against airline companies and automakers, two groups with an outsized influence in Washington.